platformatic/platformatic/docs/guides/prisma.md

 - `viewCount`: An `Int` field with a default value of 0.
 - `createdAt`: A `DateTime` field with a timestamp of when the value is created as its default value.

-By default, Prisma maps the model name and its format to the table name — which is also used im Prisma Client.
+By default, Prisma maps the model name and its format to the table name — which is also used in Prisma Client.
 Platformatic DB uses a snake casing and pluralized table names to map your table names to the generated API.
 The `@@map()` attribute in the Prisma schema allows you to define the name and format of your table names to be used in your database.
 You can also use the `@map()` attribute to define the format for field names to be used in your database.
 Refer to the [Foreign keys and table names naming conventions](#foreign-keys-and-table-names-naming-conventions) section to learn how you can automate formatting foreign keys and table names.

 Next, run the following command to generate an up and down migration: